 8. Retractable Dog Lead

-A retractable dog lead is not suitable for loose-lead walking training.
-The tension in this dog lead encourages your dog to pull during training.
-Thus, it is best to find a different type of lead to use for this purpose.
+A retractable lead for dogs is not suitable for loose-lead walking training.
+Its tension encourages your dog to pull during training.
+Thus, we suggest finding a different type of lead to use for this purpose.

-Whilst a retractable dog lead is not ideal for big and highly energetic dogs; it is perfect for well-behaved dogs of smaller sizes.
+A retractable dog lead may not be ideal for big and highly energetic dogs, but it is perfect for well-behaved dogs of smaller sizes.

-Tip: Make sure to test a retractable dog lead before purchasing it.
+Tip: Make sure to test a retractable lead before purchasing it.

 Only choose a reputable brand, as a low-quality retractable dog lead might have a slow retraction, which might put your dog in danger.